suned/stateless/README.md

 # Motivation
 Programming with side-effects is hard: To reason about a unit in your code, like a function, you need to know what the other units in the program are doing to the program state, and understand how that affects what you're trying to achieve.

-Programming without side-effects is _less_ hard: To reason about a unit in you code, like a function, you can focus on what _that_ function is doing, since the units it interacts with don't affect the state of the program in any way.
+Programming without side-effects is _less_ hard: To reason about a unit in your code, like a function, you can focus on what _that_ function is doing, since the units it interacts with don't affect the state of the program in any way.

 But of course side-effects can't be avoided, since what we ultimately care about in programming are the side effects, such as printing to the console or writing to a database.